-You can DELETE or DUPLICATE a costume by right mouse clicking on it.
+You can DELETE or DUPLICATE a costume by right mouse clicking on it (PC) or ctrl clicking (Mac).
 There are two programming commands that deal with COSTUMES.
 They are located in the purple LOOKS section.
 The SWITCH COSTUME tells your Sprite to put on a specific costume with the pull down arrow specify which costume:

 The NEXT COSTUME command just goes to the next one and after it reaches the last costume it goes to the first.
+Notice that I have a variable called INTERVAL which is initialized to be 1 so that it is WAITING 1 second after each costume.